 - Creatinine and blood urea nitrogen.
 Kidney failure can present as depression; treatment with lithium can affect urinary clearances, and serum creatinine and blood urea nitrogen (BUN) levels can increase.

 - Substance and alcohol screening.
 Alcohol abuse and abuse of a wide variety of drugs can present as either mania or depression.

 - MRI.
-The total value of performing MRI in a patient with bipolar disorder remains unclear; however a couple of reasons do exist for performing an imaging study.
+The total value of performing an MRI in a patient with bipolar disorder remains unclear; however, a couple of reasons do exist for performing an imaging study.

 Medical Management of Bipolar Disorder